Cat Bells: the lair of the Wildcat

 No need to fear, there are no big cats waiting to pounce on the unwary walker!
 The name Cat Bells may have come from a corruption of 'cat's bield' meaning a wild cat's shelter and may stem from days gone by when wild cats still roamed our countryside.
 Whatever the reason for it's name, Cat Bells is a notable part of the skyline of Borrowdale which you simply cannot miss.

+Parking is extremely limited, the roads are steep and narrow.
 In recent years parking restrictions have been put in place on the narrow local roads but don’t let this deter you, as by far the best approach is by Launch across the lake from Keswick alighting at the Hawse End jetty.

 Beatrix Potter country

-The area around Cat Bells was a favourite of children’s authoress Beatrix Potter who used the surroundings as locations for ‘The Tale of Benjamin Bunny’, ‘Squirrel Nutkin’ and of course 'Mrs Tiggy-Winkle' the hedgehog laundress who famously lived behind a little wooden door on Cat Bells.
+The area around Cat Bells was a favourite of children’s writer Beatrix Potter who used the surroundings as locations for ‘The Tale of Benjamin Bunny’, ‘Squirrel Nutkin’ and of course 'Mrs Tiggy-Winkle' the hedgehog laundress who famously lived behind a little wooden door on Cat Bells.
 The door was possibly one that Beatrix had seen at the entrance to one of the many mines on the fell.